blakerutledge/per-env/README.md

 ### blakerutledge fork
-- Include dependency on dotenv to use .env file with per-env
+- Include dependency on dotenv to use  `.env` file

 # per-env